 "Tell me about your diet.
 What do you eat for dinner mainly?"

 I couldn't see the point.
 It was 2pm I was tired already and I was behind with my work, but at least I had an excuse to stay sitting down!
 So I decided to humor her.
-I'd already wasted my money after all.
+It was obvious I thought to myself, that I'd already wasted my money after all.

-"I'm usually too exhausted to cook, so my husband picks up my favorite chinese food on his way home from work" I told her.
+"I'm usually too exhausted to cook, lately" I told her, " so my husband 's been picking up my favorite chinese food on his way home from work"

 Then the bombshell hit!